NHSDigital/screening-terraform-bss/README.md

 ### Configuration

-For initial terraform use you will need to cd to the stack you intend to use and run `terraform init` that will download the depenancies and setup everything you need to run terraform from your local machine.
+For initial Terraform use you will need to cd to the stack you intend to use and run `terraform init` that will download the depenancies and setup everything you need to run Terraform from your local machine.

 ## Usage

-To run terraform you will need to ensure you are targeting the correct aws account, any manual deployments should only go into the CICD environment, any higher environments will be managed by pipelines.
+To run Terraform you will need to ensure you are targeting the correct aws account, any manual deployments should only go into the CICD environment, any higher environments will be managed by pipelines.

-cd into the stack you want to configre, for example eks would be:
+cd into the stack you want to configure, for example eks would be:

 ```bash
 cd infrastructure/stacks/eks
 ```

-Then you would select the appropriate workspace, this will be your shortcode.
-If your shortcode was ABCD1 then you would select this with:
+Then you would select the appropriate workspace, this will be your Short Code.
+If your Short Code was ABCD1 then you would select this with:

 ```bash
 terraform workspace select ABCD1